MicrosoftDocs/azure-docs/articles/documentdb/documentdb-connect-dotnet-core.md

 5. In File Explorer, extract the contents of the zip file.

-6. Open quickstartcore folder, and then open the quickstartcore.sln solution in Visual Studio 2017. *Stopped here as sln didn't work in VS 2017*
+6. Open quickstartcore folder, and then open the quickstartcore.sln solution in Visual Studio 2017.

 ## Build and deploy the web app